scarista/scarista.github.io/content/stories/dragon-lake/index.md

 "Friends," Peter and Abel added in unison, and Martin knew it was useless to say any more.

 "Very well," he conceded instead.
-And as they walked back towards his cottage, he was not the only one to wonder where the stranger, Malagar, was expected that night, for the next habitation was more than a day’s walk to the south.
+As they walked back towards his cottage, he and others wondered where the stranger, Malagar, was expected that night, since the next habitation lay more than a day’s walk to the south.

 ## VII